vraravam/natsumi-browser/README.md

 - [vicky5124](https://github.com/vicky5124) for the Tab Groups CSS used until v2.4.0
 - [AlexCookieDev](https://github.com/AlexCookieDev) for inspiring some of the animations I used in Natsumi v2 and v3
-- [InterstellarOne](https://github.com/InterstellarOne) for the Liquid Glass style Natsumi icons
+- [InterstellarOne](https://github.com/InterstellarOne) for the Liquid Glass style Natsumi icons and the kawaii logo

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT